franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ```
 #### Limiting  Redundant  Graph  Plots

 It  was  also  observed  that  the  final  loop, which  generates  the  PDF  graph, tends  to  repeat  itself.
 To  address  this, a  modification  was  made  to  set  a  maximum  plotting  limit within the `testbench`.
 This  ensures  that  only  one  complete, meaningful  graph  is  displayed, eliminating  redundant  visual  outputs.
+This limit value changes according to different memory contents.

  ``` verilog
 	 if (plot > 960) {
 		 break;
 	}
 ```
 These  improvements  to  the `testbench` are  expected  to  save  time and provide  a  more  efficient and visually  effective  way  to  interpret  the  data.
+### Pipelined Control Unit

+before, the control unit of our design constits of three part, the PC decode, main decode and alu decode
 ----

 ## Learnt  in  this  Porject